RitreshGirdhar/Change-data-capture-demo/kafka/README.md

 If ```KAFKA_ADVERTISED_HOST_NAME``` is specified, it takes precedence over ```HOSTNAME_COMMAND```

-For AWS deployment, you can use the Metadata service to get the container host's IP:
+For AWS deployment, you can use the Metadata learning.personal.cdc.demo.service to get the container host's IP:
 ```
 HOSTNAME_COMMAND=wget -t3 -T2 -qO-  http://169.254.169.254/latest/meta-data/local-ipv4
 ```